arcee-ai/fastmlx/docs/cli_reference.md

 # CLI Reference

-The FastMLX API server can be configured using various command-line arguments.
-This page provides a detailed reference for each available option.
+The **FastMLX** API server can be configured using various command-line arguments.
+Here is a detailed reference for each available option.

 ## Usage